DexTheSillyCat/DTSCM/README.md

 # DTSCM (DexTheSillyCat's Multitools)
 Hello hello!
 Right now you are seeing my first, best attempted multitools!

-To see whats currently planned, go to the projects tab, and look for `Main Project`.
+To see whats currently planned, go to the projects tab, and look for `Main Project`, or go to `Issues` and check issues with the label `accepted`.

 (Psst.
 Hey!
 You have a chance right now to get your feature added to this!)